Florida Milestone Inspection Law: All That You Need To Know About The New Changes

 The rules say that if your structure is built within three miles of the coastline, the initial milestone inspection shall be conducted when the building turns 25.
 Meaning, you’re required to get a structural inspection by December 31st of the 25th year instead of 30th year.

-However, the ten-year milestone structural inspections rule is the same for you as the non-coastal buildings.
+However, the ten-year Florida milestone inspection law is the same for you as the non-coastal buildings.
 So you’ve got to get similar building structure inspections done in the 35th, 45th, 55th year, and so forth.

 But why exactly is the rule different for coastal buildings?